Liquidation of an Insolvent Limited Company

 Once the Insolvency Practitioner (IP) is appointed, your director’s position ceases.
-You will though still be required to help the liquidator throughout the liquidation process.
+You will still be required to help the Liquidator throughout the liquidation process.

 What does it cost? – Who Pays?

-Cost varies on the size of the company and the issues.
-Assuming the company is insolvent, a creditor’s voluntary liquidation is therefore the process chosen.
-Time then re-covers the cost worked on the case.
-Time is a significant cost factor.
+Cost varies depending on the size of the company and the issues.
+Assuming the company is insolvent, a voluntary liquidation will be required.
+The cost of a voluntary liquidation is usually recovered on time.
+Chargeable time is a significant cost factor in liquidation.
 Therefore, small limited companies with few assets and closure costs vary from £3,000 to £6,000 plus VAT.
 That includes an insolvency practitioner’s appointment to assume office as Liquidator, creditors’ meeting, and statement of affairs, together with section 100 reports.